BrenanMarenger/Capstone-Project/README.md

 * Dynamic gallery page with different featured videos and changing arrangements of categories/videos
 * Scalable project, adapting to new videos, users, and data.
 Automatically adding new categories and filters
 * Dynamic searching and filtering (combinations work), query urls/links
-* Seamless UI/UX interaction with responsive and dynamic buttons
+* Seamless UI/UX interaction with responsive and dynamic buttons, transitions and animations

 ## Screenshots